 The truth is writing copy for the web is a skill that takes time to develop.
 When you are creating copy for the web, you have to stand out amongst an uncountable number of web pages.
 You also have to connect with the most challenging audience of all – the web browser (the web browser being the person reading your copy, not Google Chrome).

 Web browsers are very different from book readers.
 They have short attention spans, are easily bored, and don’t even really know what they are looking for.
 If you don’t grab their attention from the first word they’ll be on to the next page and you’ll have failed your web copy assignment.

 It’s a tough job, but it’s not impossible, especially if you keep these tips in mind.

 Be Like Hemingway

 It’s the place for short, sharp sentences.
 Always in the active voice wherever possible and with no inessential words.
-You need to go for a shorter word over a longer word and use the full stop as much as you possibly can.
+Opt for a shorter word over a longer word every time.
+Use full stops as much as you possibly can.
 You don’t want your copy to read like a telegram, but the web browser loves a short sentence.

 Consider the Context and Play Your Part